GSA/fpkilint/docs/cpct_user_help.md

 permalink: docs/userguide/
 ---

-## What is the Certificate Profile Conformance Tool (CPCT) and How Can It Help Me?
+## What is the Certificate Profile Conformance Tool (CPCT)?
 (Matt) (Background - summary of the tool)
+CPCT analyzes certificates for conformance with the Federal PKI Certificate Policies and Certificate Profiles, so you won't need to do time-consuming manual comparisons.
+The tool displays a certificate test report that clearly shows the Pass/Fail results for each Field and Extension, including an explanation for needed remediation, if a failure occurs.
+You can download a copy of the test report in .pdf or .xlsx format.
+Using CPCT will save you time, effort, and resources.

+Here's how CPCT works:

+* You upload a certificate you want to test.
+* CPCT analyzes the certificate's conformance with the requirements of a selected X.509 Certificate Policy, Certificate Profile, and Profile Version.
+* The certificate test report displays within seconds.
+* The report clearly shows each Field and Extension value and whether it Passed (checkmark) or Failed (_FAIL_) with explanations.
+* The report can be downloaded as a .pdf or .xlsx to retain and/or submit with an Annual FPKI Audit package.
+* You can re-test a certificate as many times as needed until a failure(s) has been resolved.

 ## Who Should Use CPCT?

-*[2 Use Cases?]*
+Use Cases:
-CPCT will help you if:

-1. Your agency is undergoing an annual Federal PKI Audit<!--from IDM-->:  Federal Public Key Infrastructure (FPKI) Certification Authorities (CAs) are audited annually to ensure their compliance with the requirements outlined in the _X.509 Certificate Policy for the U.S. Federal PKI Common Policy Framework_ and Certificate Policies and the _X.509 Certificate Policy for the Federal Bridge Certification Authority (FBCA)_.
+1. Federal PKI Annual Audit Teams - Your agency is undergoing an annual Federal PKI Audit<!--text from IDM-->:  FPKI CAs are audited annually to ensure their compliance with the requirements outlined in the _X.509 Certificate Policy for the U.S. Federal PKI Common Policy Framework_ and Certificate Policies and the _X.509 Certificate Policy for the Federal Bridge Certification Authority (FBCA)_.
 These annual audits also ensure the Federal PKI CAs' compliance with the policies' X.509 Certificate and Certificate Revocation List (CRL) Profiles and associated X.509 Certificate Profiles....<!--Add more, edit-->

-## How Can CPCT Help Me?
-(Maybe combine with "What is the CPCT?" above)

-CPCT analyzes an uploaded certificate for conformance with its applicable X.509 Certificate Policy and Certificate Profile.
-You won't need to do any manual comparisons, so it will save you time and effort.
-You'll see the analysis results within 1-2 minutes(?)
-If the certificate is successfully conformant, save the test results as a .pdf? for submission to ...?
-If the certificate doesn't conform in any way, the CPCT's displayed report clearly calls out what field or extension needs to be corrected.

-2. xxx
+2. PIV or SSL Certificate Issuers - As part of a QA process, you may want to test certificates that you are issuing to ensure they conform to the Certificate Policies.
+3. Subscribers - You may want to determine the cause of a certificate failure and whether you or the issuer needs to resolve it.

 ### How Does This Work?
 (Matt) How to use the tool section.
 Describe the meaning and purpose of each of the drop-down lists (Policy, Version, Profile